Types of alcohol licence

 There are different types of alcohol licence available under the Licensing (Scotland) Act 2005:

-A Personal Licence authorises a person aged 18 or over to supervise or authorises the sale of alcohol.
+- A Personal Licence authorises a person aged 18 or over to supervise or authorise the sale of alcohol.

 These 5 Objectives are: